hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 /// Note that it is possible to accumulate deltas to reduce ledger load.
 ///
 /// #Params
+/// wallet_handle: wallet handler (created by open_wallet).
 /// command_handle: command handle to map callback to user context.
-/// wallet_handle: wallet handler (created by open_wallet).
-/// blob_storage_reader_handle: pre-configured blob storage reader instance handle that will allow to read revocation tails
 /// cred_offer_json: a cred offer created by indy_issuer_create_credential_offer
 /// cred_req_json: a credential request created by indy_prover_create_credential_req
 /// cred_values_json: a credential containing attribute values for each of requested attribute names.